cschroed-usgs/consul-registrator-maven-plugin/README.md

 * consul.registrator.tags
 * consul.registrator.check.ttl
 * consul.registrator.check.interval
 * consul.registrator.check.contextPaths - the context paths of http health check endpoints.
 A context path is everything after the port number in a url.
+This parameter is ignored if `consul.registrator.check.customScript` is specified.
-* consul.registrator.check.customScript - custom script that consul will attempt to execute as a check
+* consul.registrator.check.customScript - custom script that consul will attempt to execute as a check.
+If this parameter is specified, `consul.registrator.check.contextPaths` will be ignored.

 Examples: